DanielGatty/SWENG-IMAGES/README.md

 should be delivered through a compressed ZIP file with all tools necessary to run the product using Java 11.
 Example images (if provided) should be stored using PWS compliant formats.

+From assignment spec:

+images:source file, time of (or sequence of) presentation, size and position on screen, duration.
+The user interface must also provide the following features(their actual implemented appearance may vary substantially):
+•a file browser highlighting media presentation files locally from file systems and/or remotely •mouse and/or touchscreen support

 import javafx.scene.image.Image;
 import javafx.scene.image.ImageView;
 import java.time.Duration;